cunarist/transle/README.md

 ### Dart Related

 - `lib`: Dart modules.
+Do not modify `bridge` folder inside it.
 - `pubspec.yaml`: Dart settings and dependencies.
 - `.env.template`: Template of `.env` file.
 Includes environment variables that will be loaded in Dart.

 ### Rust Related

 - `native`: Rust crates.
 The name of the library crate folder should be exactly the same as that of library crate's name. `config.toml.template` file is also okay to be modified if it needed for the project.
+Do not modify `bridge` folder inside it.

 ## Comments